Geumgwanchong

 The diameter of the tomb is 45 m and the height is 12 m.
 Such stone mounded tombs only existed in the Shinar Era.
 It is believed that the tomb was varnished and lacquered.
 The structure of the tomb and the Buddhist influence suggest that it was built after the reign of King Jijeung.
 This would place the date around the 6th century, which was before the Unified Silla period.
-The Gold Crown Tomb has one burial mound, and the structure is simple and does not contain a special artifacts room.
+The Geumgwanchong has one burial mound, and the structure is simple and does not contain a special artifacts room.

 Excavation of the tomb

 The artifacts were found in the process of construction work in the backyard of a private house in 1921.
 Surveying started immediately and Japanese interest in Silla tumuli rose with the beginning the excavation.
 As a result, other large tombs, such as Geumryungchong and Seabongchong, were discovered.

 Artifacts discovered

 Gold and silver belt ornaments were excavated at the same time as the Gold Crown.
 They were made with a thin band of either gold or silver and had 17 pendants in various shapes.
 The silver belt ornaments have a similar design as those excavated in Baekje Royal Tomb, indicating contact between Silla and Baekje in the later half of the 5th century.

 The vessels were made of gold and silver, gold and bronze alloying, and gold and bronze.
 In addition, pots with four corners and Korean traditional caldrons made of cast iron were inscribed with delicate engraving that showed relations with Goguryeo at the time.
 A bronze tripod pouring vessel is possibly of Chinese import.
 The working class of the time were unlikely to have used metal vessels and these vessels indicate the high quality of life of the Silla ruling class.

 Weapons found included gold and silver swords and gold and bronze helmets and armor.
+The scabbard was ascribed with four Chinese characters 'King Isaji (尒斯智王)', which is regarded as the owner of the tomb.
+There are only speculations because no historical text mentioned about the king Isaji.
+Jabi of Silla and Soji of Silla are the candidates for the owner.

 A golden girdle found in the tomb is another important symbol of royalty and is only found in royal tombs.
 The girdle is about two metres in length, and is made up of 39 plaques, with various charms dangling from the main belt.

 The golden crown found in this tomb is notable for its intricate open metal-work inner cap containing images of bird wings, which is symbolic of shamanistic practices.
 The ornamentation of the crown is simple and balanced and features heart, fish scales, and diamond T shapes.
 A diadem ornament features an image of a bird about to fly.
 On the wings of the crown, a dragon pattern is engraved.